slowy07/genomemap/README.md

 # genomemap
-A versatile pairwise aligner for genomic and spliced nucleotide sequences
+A Versatile pairwise aligner for genomic and spliced nucleotide sequences